 Your tape player should be cleaned regularly after every 50 hours of use.
-Your radio may display CLN to indicate that you have used your tape player for 50 hours without resetting the tape clean timer.
-If you notice a reduction in sound quality, try a known good cassette to see if the tape or the tape player is at fault.
+Your radio may display CLEAN to indicate that you have used your tape player for 50 hours without resetting the tape clean timer.
+If this message appears on the display, your cassette tape player needs to be cleaned.
+It will still play tapes, but you should clean it as soon as possible to prevent damage to your tapes and player.
+If you notice a reduction in sound quality, try a known good cassette to see if it is the tape or the tape player at fault.
 If this other cassette has no improvement in sound quality, clean the tape player.